It's a user-fee-based world in Europe, or as one pilot put it, regarding costs: ``If you have to ask, you probably shouldn't be going.''

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Sticker Shock: The High Cost of Operating in Europe".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Sticker Shock: The High Cost of Operating in Europe".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.